 How does a CPQ solution positively impact Sales Operations?

 In 2013, Aberdeen Group surveyed 159 organizations to determine the sales processes and technologies that the top-performing organizations used to close deals.
 They learned that optimizing sales workflows with a CPQ solution provides tremendous efficiencies and advantages over manual processes.
-The benefits of using this sales tool to send quotes to customers are:
+The benefits of using this sales tool during the quote-to-cash process to send quotes to customers are:

 More Accurate Quotes